Alaska Sea Kayak Touring

 There is also a bunch of pictures on Ryan’s website: www.paddlersrealm.com Article 1):

-The overall touring plan is to work our way from the Southwestern corner of Prince William Sound, starting in the South then paddle back to the Passage Canal and Whittier.
-Our goal will be to average 15 miles/day, with some shorter and some longer days depending on weather, availability of camps and group strength.
+We plan to work our way from the Southwestern corner of Prince William Sound, starting in the South then paddle back to the Passage Canal and Whittier.
+Our goal will be to average 25 to 30 Kilometres a day, with some shorter and some longer days depending on weather, availability of camps and group strength.

 The Touring Plan: